Harvey-08/MedVault/README.md

-# MedVault - Hospital Management System
+# MedVault - Healthcare Appointment & Management Platform

-MedVault is a comprehensive Hospital Management System built using the MERN stack.
+MedVault is a comprehensive Healthcare Appointment & Management Platform built using the MERN stack.
 It provides a seamless interface for Patients, Hospitals, Lab Technicians, and Administrators to manage healthcare operations efficiently.

 ##  Key Features